 Blogging is one of the most effective ways of humanising your business.
 People often see corporate businesses as remote and think that you might blind them with science.
 A business blog can, on one level, demonstrate your expertise if you let the marketing team do it.
 However, if you delegate some of the blogging to employees you get a unique perspective each time.
 It shows your customers that you’re approachable and not just a corporate stone edifice.

 If your teams (even your marketing team) have never blogged before, there are some great workshops available that will take you through the basics from choosing topics to editing.
-It probably won’t surprise you to learn that I offer one and will bring it to you – sign up using the form below to find out more.
+It probably won’t surprise you to learn that I offer one and will bring it to you – sign up to my mailing list here to find out more.

 However you market your business it’s always worth getting your employees involved by offering them the right training support.